RaphaelPellegrin/raphaelpellegrin.github.io/_pages/about.md

   - /about.html
 ---

 <p style="text-align:justify"> I am a Quantitative Researcher in Cambridge, MA.
-I work at QLS Advisors, an investment manager that is dedicated to improving outcomes for both healthcare investors and patients.
-The company was founded in 2019 by MIT Professor Andrew W. Lo and Shomesh E. Chaudhuri. </p>
+I work at QLS Advisors, an investment manager that is dedicated to improving outcomes for both healthcare investors and patients.  </p>

 <p style="text-align:justify"> I have previous experiences in software engineering, teaching and research. </p>